 Now is an exciting time for first-time homebuyers in Oregon.
 Interest rates on mortgages are at historical lows.
 That means you can save money on your home purchase by locking in your interest rate with a fixed-rate loan.
+If you are still in the initial stages of knowing how to find a home to buy, you will need to do some additional research first before finding out what loan you will be requiring.
 But before we get to that, we want to share our top tips for first-time homebuyers.
 Here are some things you should know before looking for your new home.

 1. Determine How Much House You Can Afford

 We get it.
 Purchasing a home can be stressful.
 After all, next to a college degree or a few other major expenses, buying a home is likely the most important investment you’ll make.
 So you’ll want to make sure you buy the right home for you at a price you can afford.